Free Delivery on all orders above $100

 When serving raw crab, there are a variety of accompaniments and flavour enhancers that can be used to enhance the dish.
 Lemon, rice wine, salt, and seasoning can all be used to add flavour to the crab.
 Honey and corn syrup can be used to sweeten the dish, while gochugaru and soy sauce can be used to add spice.

-In conclusion, raw crab is a unique and flavourful seafood dish that is worth trying.
-With proper cleaning and storage, you can prepare ganjang gejang or yangnyeom gejang in your own kitchen.
+Overall, eating raw crab is a unique and flavourful seafood experience that is worth trying.
+With proper cleaning and storage, you can prepare ganjang gejang or yangnyeom gejang in your kitchen.
 Serve with a variety of accompaniments and side dishes to create a complete meal that is sure to impress.

 Frequently Asked Questions

 Yes, consuming raw crab can pose health risks if the crab is not handled or prepared properly.
 Raw crab meat can contain harmful bacteria and parasites, which can cause foodborne illness.
-To reduce the risk of illness, make sure to purchase fresh and high-quality crab, and prepare it in a clean and hygienic environment.
+To reduce the health risk, make sure to purchase fresh and high-quality crab, and prepare it in a clean and hygienic environment.